blackstarstudios/Lumore/Religion/religon.md

 Following the will of the Prime, cometh the Major.
 There was Montero, Uran, Sage, Wolford, Asanna, Crozzen, Yukire, Agil, Veneti, Rachess, and Bingeal.
 Spreading good will to the Lumverse.

 - The Judge being the Major Star of Law and Reason, represented by the Orderstar
-- The Commander being the Major Star of War and Honor, represented by the Iornstar
+- The Commander being the Major Star of War and Honor, represented by the Ironstar
 - The Teacher being the Major Star of Knowledge and Wisedom, represented by the Wisestar
 - The Wizard being the Major Star of Magic and Sorcery, represented by the Magistar
 - The Love being the Major Staress of Love and Marriage, represented by the Lovestar